 - 1/4 cup + 1 Tbsp (63g) chia seeds

 - 2 tbsp (16g) Joya Cacao Functional Blend*

 - 2 tbsp (16g) raw cacao powder or natural cocoa powder*

 - 1/4 cup (60ml) maple syrup pinch fine sea salt

 - Almond butter, or other nut or seed butter of your choice

 - Coconut whipped cream (or dairy whipped cream)

 - Cacao nibs

 - Shredded or flaked coconut

-* Or any combination of Bliss and cacao powder to total 4 tbsp.
+* Or any combination of Cacao Blend and cacao powder to total 4 tbsp.
 Natural cocoa powder is pure roasted cocoa beans with most of the fat removed that is ground to a find powder and not alkalized (unlike Dutch process or alkalized cocoa powders that are chemically processed to lower the acidity and harshness).